ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-gb.md

 OpenIO is a software defined storage solution on which OVHcloud Object Storage is based on.

 In OpenIO, a **container** is basically an internal logical entity that contains all the objects for a given bucket.
-Each container is associated with an internal metadata database that list all the addresses in the cluster of the objects contained in it.
+Each container is associated with an internal metadata database that lists all the addresses in the cluster of the objects contained in it.
 By default, an S3 bucket is associated with one container but this can change with the sharding mechanism.

 Sharding is the mechanism by which a container is split into 2 new sub-containers (and thus its associated metadata database is also split in 2) when it reaches **a critical number of objects** called **shards**.

 Sharding enables:

-* optimise read/write operations by distributing them evenly over several servers (shards).
+- optimising read/write operations by distributing them evenly over several servers (shards).
-* distribute data storage over the whole cluster to increase resilience.
+- distributing data storage over the whole cluster to increase resilience.

 We use the object keys (prefix/name) to determine which objects are pushed into which sub-container using the following logic:

-* Create 2 new shards
+- Create 2 new shards.
-* Find the median value of an alphabetically sorted list of all object keys
+- Find the median value of an alphabetically sorted list of all object keys.
-* Copy the content of the root container to the shards
+- Copy the content of the root container to the shards.
-* In the first shard, keep only the first half of the objects (from the object with the first key in the list to the object with a key equal to the median value) and clean up the second half
+- In the first shard, keep only the first half of the objects (from the object with the first key in the list to the object with a key equal to the median value) and clean up the second half.
-* In the second shard, keep only the second half of the objects and clean up the first half
+- In the second shard, keep only the second half of the objects and clean up the first half.
-* The root container then only lists references to the shards i.e which range of objects in which shard
+- The root container then only lists references to the shards i.e which range of objects in which shard.

 This logic can be summed up as follows: